MYSELF-BINEET/FormInternship/README.md

 pnpm -F @form-builder/validation build
 ```

 Also, create .env file with the help of .env.example file for both client and server.
-You can use [Brevo](https://www.brevo.com/) for free SMTP server and [MongoDB Atlas](https://www.mongodb.com/atlas/database) for database.
+You can use [Brevo](https://www.brevo.com/) for free SMTP server and PgAdmin for database.

 Run the project with command